 Endoscopic Transection for Spinal Arthritis

-Call us for a FREE MRI REVIEW to see if Endoscopic Transection is the right option for your condition.
+Call us for a MRI REVIEW to see if Endoscopic Transection is the right option for your condition.

 Many patients suffer from low back pain due to arthritis (aka spondylosis).
 Arthritis can be caused by normal aging or a previous injury.
 In some cases pain from spinal arthritis can be so severe that it interferes with normal function like standing, walking, sitting, or working.